fbzr/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    - Custom middleware and error handling middleware

 - [ ] Describe Middleware?

+    - Middlewares are pieces of code used to extend the functionality of express

 - [ ] Describe a Resource?

+    - Resources are objects that, in RESTful API's, can be managed by specific Url's

 - [ ] What can the API return to help clients know if a request was successful?

+    - A success status code

 - [ ] How can we partition our application into sub-applications?

+    - Creating different routes files for different resources

 ## Minimum Viable Product